 - Live Action Productions that started Principal Photography before 1 November 2023, and PDV Productions that started PDV Activity before 31 August 2023 will be assessed under the NZSPG Criteria for International Productions dated 1 July 2017 (Updated 2019).

 If you are unsure which criteria applies to your production, please contact firstname.lastname@example.org

 Feature films, television and other non-feature film formats are eligible.
-Productions applying for the Post, Digital and Visual Effects Grant are also required to be an eligible format.
-See Section 2A of the Criteria for further information.
+Productions applying for the Post, Digital and Visual Effects Rebate are also required to be an eligible format.

 See Clauses 8 and 9 of the Criteria for full details on formats, including ineligible formats.